nylas/nylas-mail/docs/React.md

 To use a standard component, require it from `ui-components` and use it in your component's `render` method.

 > Keep in mind that React's Component model is based on composition rather than inheritance.
-On other platforms, you might subclass `Popover` to create your own custom Popover.
+On other platforms, you might subclass {Popover} to create your own custom Popover.
 In React, you should wrap the standard Popover component in your own component, which provides the Popover with `props` and children to customize it's behavior.

 Here's a quick look at standard components you can require from `ui-components`: